‘War’ movie review: You had us at the casting stage

-Nothing much to see here, really, other here than two of Bollywood’s most photogenic hunks going mano a mano.
+Nothing much to see here, really, other than two of Bollywood’s most photogenic hunks going mano a mano.

 Vaani Kapoor?
 She is on the screen for less time than it takes to say “Thank you, Yash Raj Films, for this banquet of beefcake.”
 The assortment of Islamist terrorists plotting against India?
 Disposable and replaceable.
 The only thing that matters is two characters – or more accurately, the high-wattage stars who play them.
 Whoever had the bright idea of pitting Hrithik Roshan against Tiger Shroff in a movie should have the right to pick up a pay cheque for the rest of his/her/their life.